-Detailed about choosing and how to use the cloning machines, you can read our past post.
+For details about choosing and how to use the cloning machines, you can read our past post.

 How to care for Your new Clones

 If your cloning environment is right, you don't need it.
 If not, you should.
 The humidity dome does help keep the moisture and humidity for your clones.
-This is very helpful when you don't want to mist your cloners regularly and want to spend less checking and maintenance for it.
+This is very helpful when you don't want to mist your cloners regularly and want to spend less checking and maintenance of it.

 Cutting does poorly in cold places, so keep it in warm areas.
 The perfect temperature is at about 70 - 75oF (20-24oc).
 If the surrounding environment place is low in temperature, you can use a heater or a heating mat to keep the temperature in place.